Jake Flannigan, NP

 Concentration: Family Nurse Practitioner - Online & Campus Based - Visit Website

 Salisbury University's M.S.N.
-Family Nurse Practitioner Concentration prepares nurses for advanced practice roles with a focus on family health.
-This hybrid program blends online coursework with hands-on practicum experiences, requiring 750 direct care hours.
-It spans 36-39 credits, including core courses in epidemiology, research, and advanced statistics, plus specialized FNP courses.
-Graduates are eligible for national board certification exams.
-Admission requires a B.S. in nursing, a 3.0 GPA, and an unencumbered RN license.
-The program emphasizes evidence-based practice, offering part-time and full-time options to fit various schedules.
+Family Nurse Practitioner Concentration offers a dynamic hybrid program preparing nurses for advanced family health roles.
+Blending online coursework with 750 direct care clinical hours, this 36-39 credit program provides comprehensive training in epidemiology, research, and advanced practice.
+Graduates become eligible for national board certification exams like ANCC and AANPCB.
+The curriculum covers critical areas including pharmacotherapeutics, pathophysiology, and health management across pediatric, adult, and women's care domains.
+Admission requires a B.S. in nursing, 3.0 GPA, and an unencumbered RN license, with part-time and full-time options available.

 Online Learning - Visit Website